Bible Memorization, Is Not That Hard!

 Personal Bible Study

 Bible Memorization Is Your Sword And Shield!

 Very Helpful Bible Memorization Principles!

-- I strongly suggest that before you start trying to memorize Scripture, you first take time to pray.
+- .I strongly suggest that before you start memorizing Scripture, you first take time to pray.
 There are so many benefits of memorizing Scripture.
-When in a challenging situation, knowing what God has told you can help you overcome any obstacle.
+Knowing what God has told you can help you overcome any obstacle in a challenging situation.
 Scripture memorization is the key to growing in Christ and is a biblical command repeated over 17 times.
 So, how do you make sure those verses stick with you?

 - Go to a quiet place, such as your bedroom, where others won’t interrupt you.
 Get comfortable.
 Try to avoid any potential distractions.
 Turn off your music.
 Ask God in prayer to help you with your memorizing.

 - Ask God to help you understand what the Scriptures mean and to help you to be able to apply them to your life.
 Be prayerful and severe as you call on the Lord to help guard His word in your heart.

 - Memorize the Bible address.
 Could you say it aloud with the reference (for example, John 3:16) once at the beginning of the verse and once at the end?
 With the numbers, you’ll memorize the reference easier and faster.

 - Repeat the verse out loud.
 Vary the speeds of your recitation.
 Focus on pronouncing each word, and be sure you are not just going through the motions but hiding God’s word in your heart and mind.